J. Hector St. John de Crèvecœur: St. Peter's, New York

-At that time, New York City was the national capital and most of the resident Catholics were connected to the diplomatic corps.
-Initially they met for services at the home of the Spanish consul.
+At that time, New York City was the national capital, and most of the resident Catholics were connected to the diplomatic corps.
+Initially, they met for services at the home of the Spanish consul.
 Their numbers increased with seafaring people, merchants, emigrants from the Spanish West Indies, and a few Acadians.
 They then rented space at Vauxhall Gardens, a garden and entertainment venue located along the North River on Greenwich Street between Warren and Chambers Streets.
-In 1785 Portuguese consul Jose Roiz Silva, Spanish consul Tomas Stoughton and others sought to rent the vacant Exchange building and deemed Crevecoeur the best one to make the approach.
+In 1785, Portuguese Consul Jose Roiz Silva, Spanish Consul Tomas Stoughton and others sought to rent the vacant Exchange Building and deemed Crèvecœur the best one to make the approach.

-Although Crevecoeur was relatively indifferent to religion, he was sympathetic to the idea of liberty of conscience, and a friend of Lafayette.
-When the proposal was rejected, Crevecoeur was insulted and became very active in working for the establishment of the first Catholic church in the city.
-He later served as president of the first Board of Trustees of St. Peter's Church on Barclay Street.
+Although Crèvecœur was relatively indifferent to religion, he was sympathetic to the idea of liberty of conscience and a friend of Lafayette.
+When the proposal was rejected, Crèvecœur was insulted and became very active in working for the establishment of the first Catholic church in the city.
+He later served as president of the first Board of Trustees of St. Peter's Church, on Barclay Street.